luehkenecology/elTest/fg.md

 Welcome to Texts!
 =================

-Texts is “rich editor for plain text”—you can write documents in visual interface and they will be saved in plain text format with Markdown markup.
+Tjfkjdkjdkfjkdjfkdjfkdfexts is “rich editor for plain text”—you can write documents in visual interface and they will be saved in plain text format with Markdown markup.
 This document shows some styles available in Texts.
 Please feel free to edit it—a fresh copy is always available via Help menu.

 Inline Formatting
 -----------------